calint/tang-nano-9k--riscv--cache-psram/README.md

     => works on Tang Nano 20K, possible problem with Tang Nano 9K => oddly, in a non-deterministic ways the ramio workaround and improved uarttx now works
+    => reducing clock speed giving more margin to reported maximum by Gowin fixes the issue
 [x] emulator: test for read/write sector
 [x] os: end-to-end test read/write sector
 [x] uarttx: optimize away the cycle between go=1 and busy=1